 3. LYON, FRANCE

-Most of the paths are made in the same fashion which is super smooth concrete and skate friendly.
-The roads however are a lot more challenging unless you know them like the back of your hands.
-It would be hard to understand why you wouldn’t be… But if you are a fan of Ali Boulala and his footage, you will soon realize as you adventure through the city, that Lyon is like a museum full of all the iconic spots that he killed in those inspiring video parts.
-It’s like you walk around the city, and different scenes from Osiris Subject to Change and Flip Sorry videos start to autoplay in your brain!
+Most of the paths are made in the same fashion: super smooth concrete and skate-friendly.
+The roads, however, are a lot more challenging unless you know them like the back of your hand.
+It would be hard to understand why you wouldn't be… But if you are a fan of Ali Boulala and his footage, you will soon realize, as you adventure through the City, that Lyon is like a museum full of all the iconic spots that he killed in those inspiring video parts.
+It's like you walk around the City, and different scenes from Osiris Subject to Change and Flip Sorry videos start to autoplay in your brain!

 4. BERLIN, GERMANY

 Prague has one of the best and most famous plazas out there!
-Full of kickers, ledges of all heights, stairs, gaps and endless lines, the famous Stalin Plaza is situated on the very top of a park called Letna, which essentially sits at the highest point of Prague and is not far from Prague Castle.
-There is a massive bunker just underneath the spot, where there are lengthy walkways, enticing beer gardens, viewpoints, and many other public spaces surrounding it.
+Full of kickers, ledges of all heights, stairs, gaps, and endless lines.
+The famous Stalin Plaza is situated on the very top of a park called Letna, which essentially sits at the highest point of Prague and is not far from Prague Castle.
+There is a massive bunker just underneath the spot, with lengthy walkways, enticing beer gardens, viewpoints, and many other public spaces surrounding it.

-Another great thing about this city is the general cost of living, it’s surprisingly cheap for everything!
+And another great thing about this City is the general cost of living; it's surprisingly cheap for everything!
 Using public transport, going to bars, or visiting one of the popular canteens for some of the best home-cooked comfort food.
-And if museums are your kind of thing, you can visit some of them for free… Like the sex museum for instance.
+If museums are your kind of thing, you can visit some of them for free… Like the Sex Museum, for instance.
 Haha, that one is wild.

 6. PARIS, FRANCE

-Paris - The city for the artist.
-There's an endless list of cool shit that happens in Paris, just as much as the many cool people who live there or are on their travels - maybe even on a skate trip like yourself!?
-There are tons of spots in and around the city, but beware as it is really easy to find yourself in the wrong kind of neighborhood if you’re not on your game.
+There's an endless list of cool shit that happens in Paris, just as much as the many cool people who live there, or are on their travels, - maybe even on a skate trip like yourself!?
+There are tons of spots in and around the City, but beware, as it is really easy to find yourself in the wrong kind of neighborhood if you're not on your game.